ably/ably-cocoa/README.md

 ![Platforms](https://img.shields.io/badge/platforms-iOS%20%7C%20tvOS%20%7C%20macOS-333333.svg)
 ![Languages](https://img.shields.io/badge/languages-Swift%20%7C%20ObjC-333333.svg)

 iOS, tvOS and macOS Objective-C and Swift client library SDK for [Ably realtime messaging service](https://www.ably.io), written in Objective-C. This library currently targets the [Ably 1.1 client library specification](https://www.ably.io/documentation/client-lib-development-guide/features/).
-You can jump to the '[Known Limitations](#known-limitations)' section to see the features this client library does not yet support or visit the [Feature Support Matrix](https://www.ably.io/feature-support-matrix) to see the list of all the available features.
+You can jump to the '[Known Limitations](#known-limitations)' section to see the features this client library does not yet support or [view our client library SDKs feature support matrix](https://www.ably.io/feature-support-matrix) to see the list of all the available features.

 ## Supported platforms